 The façade is a derivative of the French word, ’façade’ which means “frontage” or “face”.
 In architecture, the façade of a building is one of the most critical aspects from an aesthetic standpoint as it becomes the identity of the building, just like the face of a human being.
-Their façades recognise the most iconic buildings of the world.
+Their façades recognize the most iconic buildings in the world.
 Fully glazed façades have become the industry standard when it comes to commercial office space design.

 The spread of fire pertaining to glass façades:

 Apart from the above, debris falling on a passer-by is also identified as a major risk during fire incidents.
 Before delving into the solutions for providing fire-rated façades, it is essential to be aware of the code requirements for the provision of fire-rated glass façades.

 Previous versions of NBC were more suited for RCC buildings with brick and mortar façade with minimum openings.
 Masonry and RCC walls are by default 2-hour fire-rated.
 Hence, they comply automatically with fenestration fire rating criteria.
 This is not the case with glazing and other cladding materials, which are not fire-rated by default.

 In India, awareness of the dangers of fire in buildings is prevalent.
 There are strict fire prevention and firefighting norms followed by every local fire force department regarding the design and implementation of suppression and detection system.
 With the widespread adaption of fully glazed façades, particularly in high-rise commercial buildings, there was a gap observed in codes in terms of the fire rating of the façade.
 Fire rating for glazed façades had remained fairly non-critical from the regulations perspective even though there are codes and tests as per NFPA and BS standards.

 NBC 2016 has tried to bridge the gap by providing guidelines on the following aspects: